 I think I need a vacation to recover from my vacation.
 I've been running all week to get my daughter ready for back to school which started today, you can't see it but; I'm busy doing the Electric Slide as we speak.
-Her birthday is this weekend and me and the girls were doing some cake experiments so we could nail down the menu.
+Her birthday is this weekend and the girls and me were doing some cake experiments so we could nail down the menu.
 We made a White Cake with Chocolate Buttercream and Chocolate Mousse and Grand Marnier filling.
 It was light and decadent, yet I couldn't help but think it needed a little something.

 As you can see by the missing cake, it was well received around here.
 We just may have to make one more before we make our final decision.

 I had these gorgeous red Bartlett pears from the farm stand and I didn't want these pears to feel unloved and unworthy of all the attention I have been lavishing on my other farm stand finds.
 I decide they needed a recipe that was worthy of their beauty.